Table of Contents

-Fungal infections such as candidiasis and histoplasmosis have been also associated with impaired delayed type hypersensitivity reaction and the inability of lymphocytes to process antigens for poorly understood reasons.
+Fungal infections such as candidiasis and histoplasmosis have been also associated with impaired delayed-type hypersensitivity reaction and the inability of lymphocytes to process antigens for poorly understood reasons.

 Protozoal infections, especially with malaria, have been associated with impaired B-cell function secondary to impaired T-cell function.
-Such patients have poor response to protein-based vaccines, such as tetanus and mumps vaccines.
+Such patients have a poor response to protein-based vaccines, such as tetanus and mumps vaccines.

 Measles virus is associated with impaired T-cell and B-cell function, in addition to lymphopenia.
 The virus can also impair the function of natural killer cells.
-Epstein-Barr virus is associated with impaired T-cell responses and immunosuppression.
+The epstein-barr virus is associated with impaired T-cell responses and immunosuppression.
 As a consequence, patients with acute infectious mononucleosis develop an impaired delayed hypersensitivity response and a reduction in the activity of natural killer cells.

 Cytomegalovirus infects macrophages, which in turn play an important role in immunosuppression.
 Infected macrophages are rendered unable to present processed antigens for recognition by T-cells and B-cells.

 Patients with HIV infection develop lymphopenia.
 In the acute stage is marked by an increase in CD8+ T-cells with progressive depletion of all T-cell and B-cell subtypes in later stages.
 CD4+ T-cells are usually more depleted than CD8+ T-cells, hence the CD4+/CD8+ ratio is usually lower than normal.